makkus/freckles/src/freckles/doc/security.md

   password:
 ```

-This way the password never hits the hard disk, nor is it exposed in plain text.
-The one advantage this has is that you now have an interactive script, which is not ideal if you want to use *freckles* within an automated pipeline or similar.
+This way the password never hits the hard disk, nor is it exposed in plain text in your environment.
+The one disadvantage this has is that you now have an interactive script, which is not ideal if you want to use *freckles* within an automated pipeline or similar.

 </div>